3 insights, 2 findings, 1 action (December 12, 2019)

 I. A retirement income strategy equals retirement success.

-Your retirement income strategy will go a long way in determining whether you have a successful retirement or not.
+Your retirement income strategy will go a long way in determining whether you have a successful retirement.

 II.
-Delaying Social Security is one of the smartest retirement planning moves you could make.
+Delaying Social Security is one of the smartest retirement planning moves.

 Delaying Social Security can...

 increase the spousal survival benefit because the surviving spouse receives the larger of the two benefits for the rest of his or her life

 increase the amount of inflation-protected income as Social Security has built-in cost of livings increases to keep pace with inflation

 simplify financial management and decision-making as benefits are known in advance